dandls/counterfactuals/README.md

 ## Get started

-In this example, we train a `randomForest` on the `iris` dataset.

-We then examine how a given `virginica` observation would have to change to be classified as `versicolor`.
+In this example, we train a `randomForest` on the `iris` dataset and examine how a given `virginica` observation would have to change in order to be classified as `versicolor`.

 ``` r
 library(counterfactuals)